carsonoid/workshop-guts-of-git/content/docs/workshop/branching/understanding-remotes/index.md

 {{<                                                               page-break >}}
 ### Update the remote

-Let's simulate somone updating `main` on the remote.
+Let's simulate someone updating `main` on the remote.

 ```bash
 cd ~/gitrepo